mbitsnbites/mc1-doom/README.md

 $ ninja
 ```

-The resulting binary is `src/out/mc1doom.bin`.
+The resulting ELF binary is `src/out/mc1doom`.

 ## Building for other platforms